acogoluegnes/Spring-Batch-Workshop/README.md

 * logging skipped items
 * triggering a job execution with an external event (using Spring Integration)
 * scaling with local partitioning
-* adding a "going further" section when it makes

 ## Installation instructions